 Part I. The Berlin Bunker

 We pass the building couple of times on our regular way to the hotel at the Linienstrasse, Mitte-Berlin.
-Suddenly we notice: a crude concrete block structure with very tiny windows, graffitti and no sign indicating the content or the history of the place.
-It looks how I imagine Chinese or North-Korean torture prisons.
+Suddenly we notice it: a crude concrete block structure with very tiny windows, graffitti and no sign indicating the content or the history of the place.
+This is how I imagine Chinese or North-Korean torture prisons.
 Could be an anti-nuclear bunker, I speculate and we take a round only to appear in front of a green-grey metal door again.
 Somebody comes out and before I have time to realize, Abram pulls a heavy handle and we find ourselves inside, among sleek, neat concrete walls leading to a rather spacious entrance hall.
 A tall black-haired girl appears and asks a not so unusual question to Berlin visitors:

 „Do you have a reservation?“

 Of course not, until a couple of minutes ago we thought this might be a closed-down issue waiting for development, as so many structures in this city are.
 Well, the reservations are to be done two month ahead if one wants to see the former anti air raid bunker built in 1942.
 Since the war it served to many purposes – from storage of citrus fruit imported from Cuba to the former DDR capital, through wild techno parties in the 90s to the contemporary art exhibitions nowadays.